makriot/publexity/README.md

 - BeautifulSoup: For parsing HTML content.

 ## Features
+- [ ] shows abstract and meta info
+- [x] pdf loading
-- User History Tracking: Maintain a SQLite database to save user search history.
+- [ ] User History Tracking: Maintain a SQLite database to save user search history.
-- Dynamic Sources Addition: Continuously integrate new sources for parsing, ensuring up-to-date results.
+- [ ] Dynamic Sources Addition: Continuously integrate new sources for parsing, ensuring up-to-date results.
-- Advanced Summarization: Implement algorithms to extract key sentences from abstracts based on user queries.
+- [ ] Advanced Summarization: Implement algorithms to extract key sentences from abstracts based on user queries.
-- Article Aggregation: Combine articles scraped from various sources into cohesive summaries.
+- [ ] Article Aggregation: Combine articles scraped from various sources into cohesive summaries.

 ## User Interaction
-- The bot will feature a command to display the last five searched articles, providing quick access to recent findings.
+- [ ] The bot will feature a command to display the last five searched articles, providing quick access to recent findings.
 Additionally, users can subscribe to a Telegram channel for updates and news related to the bot's functionalities.

 ## Future Enhancements
 - Establish a database of highly cited AI articles for focused searches.